kmugrage/gocd.github.io/contribute/cla.markdown

 layout: default
 title: Contributor License Agreement
 date:   2014-01-07
-title_tag: Contributor License Agreement – CLA | GO CD
+title_tag: Contributor License Agreement – CLA | GoCD
 meta_tag_description: By agreeing to this Contributor License Agreement (CLA), you are saying that you give ThoughtWorks permission to distribute your contributions under the terms of ThoughtWorks choice
 meta_tag_keywords: contributor license agreement, cla, thoughtworks, contributors, go, continuous delivery
 ---